tomgooch/windy-plugin-soarcalc/ReadMe.md

 2. Select "SoarCalc" from the list of available Plugins

-(From here you will be presented with some basic information including links to "Source code" and "Homepage" which directs you back to this document on GitHub.)
+(From here you will be presented with some basic information including links to "Source code" and to "Homepage" which directs you back to this document on GitHub.)

 3. Press "Install Plugin"

 4. Once installed "Soar Calc" will appear directly on the main menu (or within the "Extend you Windy" section on mobile).
 Simply tap on it (not the dustbin beside it!) to open.

-**Note for Desktop users**  Windy can be opened with SoarCalc already up and running by navigating to <https://windy.com/plugin/soarcalc>.
-You may wish to set up a shortcut to this url or perhaps to one or more like this <https://windy.com/plugin/soarcalc/51.705/-2.130> i.e. the same thing but also specifying the starting location (latitude/longitude).

 ## Top Tips